-The symptoms of withdrawal typically continue for at least 10-14 days before fading away completely.
-The withdrawal symptoms tied to longer-acting benzos begin to peak during this time, eventually fading within 3-4 weeks from the quit date.
+The withdrawal symptoms typically continue for at least 10-14 days before fading away completely.
+The withdrawal symptoms of longer-acting benzos begin to peak, eventually fading within 3-4 weeks from the quit date.

 Post-Acute Withdrawal Symptoms (PAWS)

-Post-acute withdrawal symptoms often continue to occur for 6 months or longer after ceasing Benzodiazepine use.
+Post-acute withdrawal symptoms often continue to occur for six months or longer after ceasing Benzodiazepine use.
 Symptoms of PAWS include: